FridaySalami/cookbook-chefstore/src/content/recipes/classic-tiramisu-no-eggs.md

 ## Why You'll Love This

-Rich coffee.
-Soft sponge.
-Cool, whipped mascarpone.
-This is tiramisu stripped back to what matters—flavour, texture, and that last spoonful you always wish was bigger.
-And with no raw egg, it keeps cleaner and lasts longer.
+It’s everything you want from a tiramisu, but simpler.
+No eggs, no fuss just layers of cool mascarpone cream and coffee soaked sponge, dusted in cocoa like a secret.
+The kind of dessert that makes you pause between bites.
+The kind you eat slowly, even if you didn’t plan to.

 ## Ingredients

-- 250g mascarpone
+- 250g Mascarpone
-- 300ml double cream
+- 300ml Double Cream
-- 75g icing sugar
+- 75g Icing Sugar
-- 1 tsp vanilla extract
+- 1 Tsp Vanilla Extract
-- 250ml strong brewed coffee, cooled
+- 250ml Strong Brewed Coffee, Cooled
-- 2 tbsp coffee liqueur (optional)
+- 2 Tbsp Coffee Liqueur (Optional)
 - 200g Savoiardi Balocco Sponge Fingers
-- Cocoa powder, for dusting
+- Cocoa Powder, For Dusting

 ## Instructions

+1. **Make the cream.**
-1. In a large bowl, whisk mascarpone, cream, icing sugar, and vanilla until thick and smooth.
+   In a large bowl, whisk together the mascarpone, double cream, icing sugar, and vanilla extract.
+   You’re aiming for soft peaks, thick and smooth enough to spread, but still gentle.

+2. **Mix the coffee soak.**
-2. In a shallow dish, combine coffee and liqueur (if using).
+   In a shallow dish, combine the cooled coffee with the liqueur if you’re using it.
+   Keep it close, you’ll need to move quickly when dipping.

+3. **Start layering.**
-3. Dip each Savoiardi briefly in the coffee mix—just enough to soak the outside but not go soggy.
+   Dip each sponge finger into the coffee mixture just for a second—enough to darken, not to collapse.
-4. Layer soaked fingers into a dish, breaking to fit as needed.
+   Lay them snug in the base of a serving dish, breaking a few if you need to fill the gaps.

+4. **Add cream and repeat.**
-5. Spread half the mascarpone cream over the top.
-Repeat with a second layer of dipped fingers and finish with remaining cream.
+   Spoon over half the mascarpone cream and smooth it out.
+Add another layer of dipped sponge fingers.
+Finish with the rest of the cream, spreading gently to the edges.

+5. **Chill.**
-6. Chill for at least 4 hours, ideally overnight.
+   Cover and refrigerate for at least 4 hours overnight is even better.
-7. Dust generously with cocoa powder just before serving.
+   This rest allows the layers to meld and the texture to settle into silk.

+6. **Dust and serve.**
+   Just before serving, sift a thick blanket of cocoa powder over the top.
+   Serve chilled, with spoons and silence.

 ## Tips

-- Add grated dark chocolate between layers for texture.
+- Grate dark chocolate between layers for texture and a little bitter contrast.
-- Make it in individual glasses for easy plating.
+- Make it in individual glasses for clean plating (and easier fridge storage).
-- Use decaf coffee if serving to kids.
+- Use decaf coffee if little ones are joining in or if it’s a late-night bite.

 ## Goes Great With

-- A shot of espresso or amaretto
+- A hot espresso or splash of amaretto
-- After-dinner silence
+- A quiet night in and low lighting
-- That one last spoon when no one’s looking
+- That last bite you eat slower than all the rest

+---

+> **A dish that’s soft without being shy.
+The kind you don’t rush.
+The kind you remember.**